Greg Tansey rescued a point for Stevenage with a stoppage time spectacular against Tranmere Rovers.

 A second half header from on-loan striker Jake Cassidy looked enough to condemn Boro to defeat at The Lamex Stadium but with one of the last kicks of the game Tansey levelled with a trademark strike.

-Tansey's Poppy Appel shirt auctioned for £165 before the match, with proceeds going to charity, and with strikes like that it is clear why he is rapidly becoming a favourite down Broadhall Way.
+Tansey's Poppy Appel shirt auctioned for £165 before the match, with proceeds split between the Royal British Legion and SFC in the Community's Kenya Fund, and with strikes like this equaliser it is clear why he is rapidly becoming a fans' favourite down Broadhall Way.

-If it were cricket, the game wouldn't have seen the first 45 minutes.
-The conditions were having a huge effect on the game with a wet surface making it hard to play he ball along the floor and high winds making aerially play hard to control.
+If it were cricket, the game wouldn't have seen out the first 45 minutes.
+The conditions were having a huge effect on the game with a wet surface making it hard to pass the ball along the floor and high winds making aerial play difficult to control.

-It perhaps suggested that a long shot or two may trouble either goalkeeper, yet only once in the first half did we really see this come into play as Greg Tansey shot from 20 yards and forced a low save from Owain Fon Williams in between the Rovers sticks.
-The Boro man slipped on the surface as his planted leg found it hard to grip the grass, however it wa the closest either side came to an opener.
+It perhaps suggested that a long shot or two may trouble either goalkeeper, yet only once in the first half did we really see this come into play.
+Eventual goal scorer Greg Tansey shot from 20 yards and forced a low save from Owain Fon Williams in between the Rovers sticks, but even then the Boro man slipped on the surface as his planted leg found it hard to grip the grass, it was the closest either side came to a first half opener.

-Manager Smith was forced into a change as early as 20 minutes into the tie; Filipe Morais looked se to continue after some treatment from Physio Paul Dando, but what looked like an ankle injury was too much and Luke Freeman came on.
+Manager Smith was forced into a change as early as 20 minutes into the tie; Filipe Morais looked set to continue after treatment from Physio Paul Dando, but what looked like an ankle injury was too much and Luke Freeman came on.

-The league leaders came on strongly in the second half and piled forward, Andy Robinson saw his first long range effort fizz wide of the bottom corner, whilst his second was high and wide.
+The league leaders came on strongly in the second half and piled forward, Andy Robinson saw his first long range effort fizz wide of the bottom corner, whilst his second flew way over the bar.